paulovn/machine-learning-vm/README.md

 To see what is included inside the virtual machine, look at the ChangeLog file.

+The project creates a "base" VM, with all the needed software but not configured to launch.
+Another subproject defined as a submodule, in the [ml-notebook][nb] repository, takes care of configuring the VM for a Spark system accessed through Jupyter Notebook.
+That subproject uses the "base" VM as a Vagrant box to start from.

+There is an additional submodule, [nbextensions][ex], which contains the Jupyter Notebook extensions that will be installed in the base VM (again, not yet configured to launch).

 When provisioning the virtual machine, every software needed is downloaded from Internet, with only one exception: the [Spark Kernel][sk] package, which does not have public packages.
 This needs to be compiled and packaged locally,